+4) Being a resident in our confirmed catchment area

+5) Those applicants who on the date of admission will have a sibling on roll at The Marvell College.
+See notes (ii) and (iii) below.

-- 3) Being a resident in the catchment area - 4) Having a brother or sister who will be attending the school at the expected time of admission (see note (iii) below) - 5) Geographical, with priority given to those living nearest to the school (see notes (ii) and (iv) below)
+6) Geographical, with priority given to those living nearest to the school (see notes (ii) and (iv) below)